 Australians spend about one third of their household budget on convenience foods such as takeaway and supermarket ready-to-eat meals.
 There are many reasons why people are cooking less often.
 People’s lives are busier; the two-income household can mean that neither partner has the time or energy to cook every night.
 There are also more people living alone, who often don’t want to cook for themselves.

 However, convenience foods can be expensive and some are notoriously high in fat and salt.
+Fast foods are up to 65 per cent higher in and larger in portion size than food prepared at home.
+The average fast food meal contains about half the kilojoules needed for the day, so many people are eating far too many kilojoules without realising it.
 If you lack the time or motivation to cook, the following suggestions may be helpful.

 You may be tempted to order takeaway if your pantry is bare and you can’t face the thought of going to the supermarket.
 The secret is to stock long-life ingredients that can be combined in any number of ways to create interesting dishes.

-- Buy extra of long-lasting vegetables like potatoes, carrots and onions, which can form the basis of soups or casseroles.
+- Buy long-lasting vegetables like potatoes, carrots and onions, which can form the basis of soups or casseroles.